 1) Function name to call

-It happens that the name of a function in the object file is different from the name in the code.
-C compiler always adds an underscore in front and a function foo becomes always _foo in the object file.
+in the object file.
 C++ compiler mangles the function name and the mangling scheme is not standardized.
 This is one reason why it is difficult to mix object files from different C++ compilers.
 For Fortran 77 names there is no standard but the situation is much simpler as for C++, there are just few options.
 A Fortran compiler also adds an underscore in front of the name but usually it adds another underscore behind.
 This is default for g77 and you can find underscore at the end of the function name in my C++ code.
-As we do not want C++ compiler to mangle this function name, we need to specify extern "C" bindings.
+As we do not want C++ compiler to mangle this function name, we need to specify extern "C"

 What else can one expect?
 No underscore at the end of the name.
 A function name written in uppercase.
 Something like this.
 Note that this behavior can be influenced by the compiler flags.
-For example, for g77 they are -fno-underscoring and -fcase-upper.
-The simplest way to troubleshoot this problem is to employ nm:
+For example, for g77 they are -fno-underscoring

 $ g77 -c sub.f